 - Your company may not need all the modules present in ERP, which makes it an unnecessary investment.

 - The effectiveness of the ERP system may decrease if there is resistance to share information between business units or departments.
-Due to the strong changes that implementation of the ERP system brings in the culture of work, there may be poorly trained or disinterested in making use of the same staff.
+Due to the strong changes that implementation of the ERP system brings in the culture of work, employees may be poorly trained or disinterested in making use of the same staff.

 - The success of ERP mostly depends on the ability and skill of the workforce.
 You will have to spend a good time training your present workforce so that they use the system correctly.